cornell-ece2400/ece2400-docs/docs/ece2400-sec3-c-build-test.md

 !!! note "To-Do On Your Own"

-    Create another unit test program named `avg-mfile-directed-test.c` for directed testing.
-Use the macros in `utst.h` to begin/end your test program and for test assertions.
-Try to test several different corner cases.
-Modify your `CMakeLists.txt` file to include this new unit test program.
-Use CMake to regenerate the corresponding `Makefile`, use `make` to build your test program, and then run it.
-    Ensure that `make test` runs both the basic and directed tests.
+    Add a second test case named `test_case_2_truncate` which explicitly tests situations where the average has to be truncated (e.g., the average of 10 and 15 is 12.5 which will be truncated to 12).
+Update the `main` function to call this new test case.
+Use CMake and CTest to rerun the tests.

 5. Using a Build Directory
 --------------------------------------------------------------------------